Lihat Artikel Lainnya

 • Understanding and applying accounting principles like GAAP and IFRS is crucial for accurate financial reporting and compliance with global standards.

-• GAAP and IFRS differ significantly, with GAAP being rules-based and IFRS being principle-based, which the Philippines adopts through PFRS.
+• GAAP and IFRS differ significantly.
+GAAP is rules-based, while IFRS is principle-based, which the Philippines adopts through PFRS.

 • HashMicro’s Accounting Software is a top choice for addressing accounting challenges, offering automated compliance and streamlined reporting.